voxel51/fiftyone/examples/image_deduplication/README.md

 session.view = dataset.view().take(10)
 ```

-Select some samples in the GUI and access their IDs from code!
+Click on some some samples in the GUI to select them and access their IDs from
+code!

 ```python
 # Get the IDs of the currently selected samples in the dashboard